Dean Faiello: Plea Agreement

-During sentencing hearing, the Judge expressed his displeasure with Faiello's statement before the court:
+During the sentencing hearing, the judge expressed his displeasure with Faiello's statement before the court:

 Well, I see you read that statement.
 And it rang a little hollow to me.

 Certainly it was not from the heart as you read it verbatim from your statement, because we know that you are heartless, which was demonstrated by your actions.

 However, this was a negotiated plea which was negotiated by your attorney and the district attorney's office, which I accepted.
 So I will honour that negotiation and that plea.

 And for your senseless and depraved act, I am sentencing you to a determinate sentence of twenty years to be followed by five years of post-release supervision.

 On the original indictment you are sentenced to the maximum of one and a third to four.

-In January 2022, Faiello was paroled early after serving 18 years of his 20 year sentence at Attica Correctional Facility, a maximum security New York state prison in Attica, New York.
-During his time in prison, Faiello says he became a Quaker.
+In January 2022, Faiello was paroled early after serving 18 years of his 20-year sentence at Attica Correctional Facility, a maximum security New York state prison in Attica, New York.
+Faiello says he became a Quaker during his time in prison.
 He has yet to address discrepancies in his statements, including his claim that Maria Cruz's sister, who travelled from the Philippines to New York after reporting her missing, called him twice and left voicemails pleading for information about her sister's whereabouts.
-The New York Attorney General's Office has yet to comment on either plea deal it has given to Faiello, and whether or not Maria Cruz's family agreed to reducing the second degree murder charge down to one count of first degree assault.
+The New York Attorney General's Office has yet to comment on either plea deal it has given to Faiello and whether or not Maria Cruz's family agreed to reduce the second-degree murder charge down to one count of first-degree assault.